kaled-alshmrany/FuSeBMC/README.md

   <br /><br />

- * Requrments to use the tool:
+ * Requirements to use the tool:

         ESBMC 6.4 (included in zip file)